robinmattern/FRDocs_dev01-robin/Setup/fr0102_Test-Node.md

 ![Node-add-to-batch](images/fr0102-06_Node-add-to-batch.png "Node-add-to-batch")

-#### 5. Right click on batch.js in the scripts folder and select Open in Integrated Terminal and click in the Terminal window
+#### 5. Right click on batch.js in the scripts folder and select Open in Integrated Terminal and click in the Terminal window and click in the Terminal window

 ![Node-add-to-batch](images/fr0102-06_Node-add-to-batch-1.png "Node-add-to-batch")